sav-che/TL-2/Authors/Egler, Frank Edwin {std. Egler}.md

-> [!cite] BHL link: this entry starts at [page 271](https://www.biodiversitylibrary.org/item/103835#page/281/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 271](https://www.biodiversitylibrary.org/page/33260259) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Egler, Frank Edwin (1911-x), American botanist, born 26 Apr 1911 at New York, studied at the University of Chicago, B.S.
 1932, M.S.
 1934 from University of Michigan, Ph.D.
-Yale University 1936, Yale Fellow at Bishop Museum Honolulu 1936-1937, asst. professor for botany at New York State College for Forestry from 1937. (*Egler*).
+Yale University 1936, Yale Fellow at Bishop Museum Honolulu 1936-1937, asst. professor for botany at New York State College for Forestry from 1937.
+**Abbreviated name**: *Egler*

 #### Herbarium and types